georgeerol/RoboticPerception/README.md

 ### Perform RANSAC plane filtering to identify the table.

 To Remove the table completely from the scene we can use a  popular technique known as **Random Sample Consensus**(RANSAC).
-RANSAC is an algorithm which is use to identify points in out dataset that belong to a particular model.
+RANSAC is an algorithm which is used to identify points in out dataset that belong to a particular model.
 In the  3D scene, the model can be a plane a cylinder, a box or any other common shape.

 The algorithm assumes that all of the data in a dataset is composed of both **inliers** and **outliers**.
 * Inliers can be defined by a particular model with a specific set of parameters.
-* Outliers if that model does not fit then it get discarded.
+* Outliers if that model does not fit then it gets discarded.

 By modeling the table as a plane, we can remove it from the point cloud.